-Leonid meteor shower peaks this week | EarthSky.org
+All you need to know: 2018’s Leonid meteor shower | EarthSky.org

-November’s wonderful Leonid meteor shower happens every year at this time, as our world crosses the orbital path of Comet Tempel-Tuttle.
+November’s wonderful Leonid meteor shower happens every year around November 17 or 18, as our world crosses the orbital path of Comet Tempel-Tuttle.
 Like many comets, Tempel-Tuttle litters its orbit with bits of debris.
-It’s when this cometary debris enters Earth’s atmosphere, and vaporizes, that we see the Leonid meteor shower.
-In 2016, the peak night of the shower is expected from midnight to dawn on Thursday morning (November 17), though under the light of a very bright waning gibbous moon.
+It’s when this cometary debris enters Earth’s atmosphere and vaporizes that we see the Leonid meteor shower.
+In 2018, the peak mornings of the shower are expected from midnight to dawn on Saturday, November 17 and Sunday, November 18.
+Although a bright waxing gibbous moon will be out for some of the night on the peak dates, try watching this shower during the predawn hours, or after the moon has set.

+Click here to find out when the moon sets in your sky.

 Although this shower is known for its periodic storms, no Leonid storm is expected this year.
-Follow the links below to learn more:
+Keep reading to learn more.

-How many Leonid meteors will you see in 2016?
-The answer as always depends on when you watch, and the clarity and darkness of your night sky.
+How many Leonid meteors will you see in 2018?
+The answer, as always, depends on when you watch, and the clarity and darkness of your night sky.
 This shower has been known to produce meteor storms, but no Leonid storm is expected this year.
 The Leonids are usually a modest shower, with typical rates of about 10 to 15 meteors per hour at the peak, in the darkness before dawn.
-But there is no darkness before dawn in 2016 because of the waning gibbous moon.
+Your best bet is to watch between moonset and dawn.

+Click here and check the astronomical twilight and moonrise and moonset boxes to find out when the moon sets and dawn begins.

-When should you watch for Leonid meteors in 2016?
+When should you watch for Leonid meteors in 2018?
 Knowing what time to watch is easy.
 As with most meteor showers, the best time to watch the Leonids is usually between the hours of midnight and dawn.
-The expected peak morning is November 17.
-That’s the morning (not the evening) of the November 17.
-The morning before might be good as well.
-Unfortunately, the waning moon will obtrude on this year’s Leonid meteor shower.
+The expected peak morning is Saturday, November 17 or Sunday, November 18.
+That’s the mornings (not the evenings) of November 17 and 18.

 Where should you watch the meteor shower?
 We hear lots of reports from people who see meteors from yards, decks, streets and especially highways in and around cities.
 But the best place to watch a meteor shower is always in the country.
 Just go far enough from town that glittering stars, the same stars drowned by city lights, begin to pop into view.

-Find a place to watch – or recommend a place – at EarthSky’s brand-new Best Places to Stargaze page.
+Find a place to watch – or recommend a place – at EarthSky’s Best Places to Stargaze page.

 City, state and national parks are often great places to watch meteor showers.
 Try googling the name of your state or city with the words city park, state park or national park.
 Then, be sure to go to the park early in the day and find a wide open area with a good view of the sky in all directions.